inoa-io/satellite/docs/user-guide/electrical-installation.md

 | 11  | M-Bus DC-     | M-Bus power supply 9-30V (-)                           |
 | 12  | M-Bus DC+     | M-Bus power supply 9-30V (+)                           |

 Connect Pin 1 and 2 to a power supply delivering 5 to 24 volts.
-Be aware that the best efficency is achieved with 5 volts.
+Be aware that the best efficiency is achieved with 5 volts.
 Higher voltages will lead to higher thermal loss.
 The power supply must be rated for at least 3W.

 Connect the RS485 pins as described in the table.
-Be sure to connect the shield of the RS485 topologies to ground pin to avoid stability problems.
+Be sure to connect the shield of the RS485 bus to ground pin to avoid stability problems.
 The Satellite does **not** have internal termination resistors!

 The S0 pins should be connected to a S0 device, reed contact, incremental wind sensor, and any other device that uses a simple switch inside.

 Pin 9 and 10 acts as M-Bus data line.
 Connect the M-Bus power supply to pin 11 and 12.
 Be sure to use the correct polarity!
 The power supply drives the M-Bus, so choose a fitting one depending on the number of connected meters.

-## Electric Metring Model
+## Electric Metering Model

-The metering model is able to connect to 2 different RS485 topolgies (e.g. ModBus) running on different baud rates.
+The metering model is able to connect to 2 different RS485 buses (e.g. ModBus) running on different baud rates.
 It is also able to drive 2 relays and to connect to 2 digital inputs (e.g. S0).

 Please find to pin out below: